oliverbenee/hotciv/backlog.md

 ## GammaCiv requirements

 ### Settler action.
-* [] When a settler is told to perform its action (build city), the settler unit itself is removed from the world
+* [OK] When a settler is told to perform its action (build city), the settler unit itself is removed from the world
-* [] and replaced by a city of population size one.
+* [OK] and replaced by a city of population size one.
-* [] Of course, the owner of the city is the same player as the one who owned the settler.
+* [OK] Of course, the owner of the city is the same player as the one who owned the settler.

 ### Archer action.
+(Not implemented.
+Please refer to our mail-discussion from 18-09-2019 :-)
 * [] When an archer is told to perform its action (fortify), its defensive strength is doubled,
 * [] however, it cannot be moved.
 * [] If an archer is already fortified, invoking this action removes its fortification.

+## DeltaCiv requirements.
+(Not implemented.
+Please refer to our mail-discussion from 18-09-2019 :-)

 ## BUGS TO BE FIXED
 * [] Empty catch block in moveUnit() method.